dohernandez/automation/README.md

 ### Ansible settings
 To edit where Ansible can find its commands to run during the vagrant provision, copy the `config/box_setting.dist.yml` to `config/box_setting.yml` and edit the file.

-### Ansible variable
-To edit the Variables in Ansible used in all the roles available, copy the `config/ansible_vars.dist.yml` to `config/ansible_vars.yml` and the edit the file.

 ## Software